“Call me Ishmael. . . .”

 First published in 1851, Moby Dick ranks on almost any list as one of the greatest works in the English language.
 Its three famous opening words, and the image of the one-legged Ahab in mad pursuit of the great White Whale, have become cultural icons.
 This grand—and occasionally grandiose—adventure tale unites the many voices of Herman Melville in a mongrel mix of epic poetry, Shakespearean tragedy, encyclopedic cataloguing, biblical oratory—and not a small dose of comedy.
 With Moby Dick, Melville presents an insightful study of obsession, madness and charismatic leadership that anticipates many of our contemporary conversations of democracy, cosmopolitanism, capitalism and environmentalism.

 A few years ago, artist Angela Cockayne and writer Philip Hoare convened and curated a unique whale symposium and exhibition at Peninsula Arts, the dedicated contemporary art space at Plymouth University.
-This grew into an extraordinary compilation of voices (Tilda Swinton, Stephen Fry…) and art to illuminate each chapter…inspiring and inspired by this vast book.http://www.mobydickbigread.com
+This grew into an extraordinary compilation of voices, the Moby Dick Big Read, (with Tilda Swinton, Stephen Fry and many more) and art to illuminate each chapter, inspiring and inspired by this vast book.

-If you have any questions about the Salon study, please contact us.
+If you would like to request this study or have any questions about it, please contact us